-A fundamental property of value functions crucial to RL is that they are viscosity solutions of Hamiltonian-Jacobi-Bellman (HJB) equations \citep{Evans10}, which enables the design of RL algorithms to learn the optimal control policies.
-The moment convergence shown in Theorem \ref{thm:moment_convergence} exactly gives rise to an extension of this property to value functions defined on infinite-dimensional spaces.
+A fundamental property of value functions crucial to RL is that they are viscosity solutions of Hamiltonian-Jacobi-Bellman (HJB) equations \citep{Evans10}, which enables the design of RL algorithms to learn optimal control policies.
+The moment convergence shown in Theorems \ref{thm:V_uniform_convergence} and \ref{thm:moment_convergence} then leads to an extension of HJB equations to value functions defined on infinite-dimensional spaces.

 \begin{corollary}[Moment convergence of Hamilton-Jacobi-Bellman equations] The value function $V^*:[0,T]\times\mathcal{M}\rightarrow\mathbb{R}$ is the unique viscosity solution of the Hamilton-Jacobi-Bellman equation, given by,